redrocket-ctf/redrocket_blog/_posts/2018-06-21-midnightsunctf-finals-2018-1337router.md

     - kowu
 ---

-1337router was an arm executable, aslr disabled, implementing an HTTP server.
-The vulnerability was that we could upload a zip file (wich contained a https.conf).
+1337router was an arm executable, aslr disabled, implementing a HTTP server.
+The vulnerability was that we could upload a zip file (wich contained a httpd.conf).
 The zip got deflated afterwards.
 The zip file had a size limitation of 512 bytes.
 Of course the deflated size was not checked and it got deflated on the stack.
 Its time for ROPgadget.

 I used a function of the executable to help me in reading any file.
 It was meant to read a html file and send it back as a HTTP response.
 It had two parameters.
 Buffer (in r1) and a path to the file (in r0).
 As there was no aslr buffer could just point to a static position. r0 was a little bit more difficult as the stack had randomization.
 However gdb told me that r4 pointed into the stack at a controllable position, so lets just move r4 into r0.
 We end up with a simple ropchain.

 ```
-0x849ec pop{r1,sp};
+0x849ec pop{r1, pc};
 0x691ec mov r0, r4; pop {r4, r5, r6, r7, r8, pc};
 0x10934 sendresponse(buf, filepath);
 ```